How Email Deliverability Almost Killed Matter

 Learning #3 - Use the 2-Week Rule

 Hold off on adding preview text to your emails until you’re sure your emails are being delivered successfully.
+For example, implementing DMARC enforcement for enterprises is a critical step in preventing email spoofing and ensuring secure, reliable email delivery.
 Once your emails are delivering successfully, make a single change at a time, like adding preview text, and observe if your deliverability is impacted.
 Use the 2-week rule: If 2 weeks go by and deliverability is not impacted, you’re set.

 Mistake #4 - Rich HTML Emails